chrismetcalf/GOC-API-Stnd-new-structure/README.md

 ## Web API Implementation
 Web APIs in the GoC are to be RESTful as described by Roy Thomas Fielding's dissertation "Architectural Styles and the Design of Network-based Software Architectures" (2000) adapted to mandated minimums for the GoC and design choices in support of Web Interoperability.

 The intent is not to limit development to the prescribed minimums but to ensure that GoC Web APIs behave consistently.
-Any and all other requirements or options not described in this document may be implemented at the discretion of the API owner so long as the minimums and delivery standard of optional features are met.
+Any and all other requirements or options not described in this document may be implemented at the discretion of the API owner so long as the [minimum delivery](#minimum-delivery) and delivery standard of [optional features](#optional-features) are met.

 ### Minimum delivery

-Interoperability depends greatly on common implementation.
-Elements in this section describe mandatory elements in input, output and mantenence that must be found in and behave as described.
+Interoperability depends greatly on common core implementation.
+Elements in this section describe mandatory elements in input, output and mantenence that must be found in a GoC API and behave as described.

 #### HTTP Header
 Headers variables are part of the request and response cycle in the Hypertext Transfer Protocol ( HTTP ).
-Although not explicitly prescribed by RESTful design header negotiation is a widely used component in defining state in format and/or language and as such need to be supported.
+Although not explicitly prescribed by RESTful design header negotiation is a widely used method in defining state in format and/or language and as such need to be supported.
 Supporting headers for format and language bridges, in part, a divide in the theory of proper implementation.

 The minimum header variables to be supported are media type through `Accept:` and language through `Accept-Language:`.
-Supplemental header variables in request ( e.g.: `Accept-Charset:`, `Accept-Encoding:` ) or response ( e.g.: `Content-Language:`, `Content-Length:`  ) often aid in delivery and efficiency where appropriate.
+Supplemental header variables in request ( e.g.: `Accept-Charset:`, `Accept-Encoding:` ) or response ( e.g.: `Content-Language:`, `Content-Length:`  ) can aid in delivery and efficiency where appropriate but are not required.

 Supplemental methods of specifying output formats and language filters will be described later in this document `TODO: Reference url and extension format definition`.

 ##### Media Type
-Output format, commonly known as media type, from a Web API are historically described my Multipurpose Internet Mail Extensions ( MIME ) types registered with the Internet Assigned Numbers Authority ( IANA )'s media type catalogue.
+Output format, commonly known as media type, from a Web API are historically described by Multipurpose Internet Mail Extensions ( MIME ) types registered with the Internet Assigned Numbers Authority ( IANA )'s media type catalogue.
 For most standard file types IANA's media type cataloge will provide the appropriate type definition.

 The `Accept:` header is described by W3C RFC2616 Section 14.1 ( http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.1 )